hackerbat/GCP-ASSESSMENT/GCP-ASSIGNMENT2-VPC/README.md

 ### Q4 - SSH into private instance using public instance
 1. SSH into public instance.

-2.In terminal of public instance type - ssh (private instance name) (This will take us to the terminal of private instance) 3.In private instance's terminal type - sudo apt-get install nginx
+2.In terminal of public instance type - ssh (private instance name) (This will take us to the terminal of private instance).

+3.In private instance's terminal type - sudo apt-get install nginx